-The following graph sets forth the daily historical performance of the SPX in the period from January 2, 2019 through the pricing date.
+The following graph sets forth the daily historical performance of the SPX in the period from January 2, 2019 through April 26, 2024.
 We obtained this historical data from Bloomberg L.P.
 We have not independently verified the accuracy or completeness of the information obtained from Bloomberg L.P.
-The horizontal line in the graph represents the SPX's Threshold Value of 4,028.55 (rounded to two decimal places), which is 80% of the SPX's Starting Value of 5,035.69.
+The horizontal line in the graph represents the SPX's hypothetical Threshold Value of 4,079.97 (rounded to two decimal places), which is 80% of the SPX's hypothetical Starting Value of 5,099.96, which was its closing level on April 26, 2024.
+The actual Starting Value and Threshold Value will be determined on the pricing date.